 Surgery is the most commonly used techniques to treat cancer in companion animals.
 The best chance to achieve complete surgical removal of cancer is during the first surgical procedure and is often best performed by a surgeon with experience in surgical oncology.
 Surgeons do not act in isolation and ideally are part of a comprehensive team of medical oncologists, pathologists, radiologists, criticalists, and certified veterinary technicians.
-Many surgeries will benefit from knowledge of tumor type, associated prognosis, and possible advanced imaging such as MRI, CT, and U/S to define tumor extent and resectability.
+Many surgeries will benefit from knowledge of tumor type, associated prognosis, and possible advanced diagnostic imaging such as MRI, CT, and U/S to define tumor extent and resectability.
 Surgery can also include specialized surgical techniques such as thoracoscopy, laparoscopy, endoscopy, and other interventional procedures such as palliative stenting.

 What is the goal of surgical oncology?

 The goal of surgery is to control or eliminate the local cancer in an attempt to improve the quality of the patient’s life.
 Successful surgical removal of localized cancer cures more cancer patients than any other form of treatment.
 A cure is not always possible and one of the most difficult decisions in surgical oncology is the decision not to perform surgery.